Hardly Strictly Bluegrass Festival 2023: Tips to Attend this Free SF Event in Golden Gate Park

-Head out to Golden Gate Park for the 14th annual Hardly Strictly Bluegrass Festival.
-This free festival is October 3, 4, and 5, 2014.
-All festivities are held in Hellman Hollow (formerly Speedway Meadows), Lindley and Marx Meadows.
+Head to Golden Gate Park for the annual Hardly Strictly Bluegrass Festival.
+This year, the free festival is September 29 - October 1.
+All festivities are held near the Polo Field at Hellman Hollow (formerly Speedway Meadows), Lindley, and Marx Meadows.

 In addition to live music, there are more than 50 gourmet food and beverage vendors.
 You are also welcome to bring your own picnics.

 Alcohol is not sold at this festival, although you are allowed to bring your own in as long as you follow the park rules.